 “They were very welcoming and wanted to know as much as they could about me and build a relationship,” Wingo said.

-Wingo made his first and only trip to campus when he was in seventh grade, but hopes to return this summer to participate in a one-day camp or Friday Night Lights.
+Wingo visited campus when he was in seventh and eighth grade, and hopes to return this summer to participate in a one-day camp or Friday Night Lights.

 “It was mainly just an eye-opening [experience] on what I have to work on so that I can be able to accomplish my goals of going to a school like that,” he said.